bebo925/tall/README.md

 php artisan tall:install //this will create insall all of your JS dependencies, create a tailwind.config.js, update your webpack.mix.js file, and create an app.blade.php layout file
 ```

+You will need to edit the host variable in 'vite.config.js' file for hot reloading to work.

 Optionally, you can publish the views using

 ```bash